aeft/QuickXListAdder/README.md

 A simple Tampermonkey script that lets you quickly add multiple X (Twitter) accounts into one of your Lists.
 It removes the need to manually add each account one by one.

-The motivation for this is simple: to learn from experts in your own X (Twitter) lists without being distracted by the platform’s recommendation algorithm.
+The motivation for this is simple: to learn from experts in your own X (Twitter) lists without being distracted by the platform's recommendation algorithm.

 ## Installation